Lobby your MP to help us protect hedgehogs

 In response to the alarming decline in hedgehog numbers in recent years, MP Species Champion for hedgehogs Chris Grayling has recently tabled an amendment to the Environment Bill.
 This amendment calls for hedgehogs to be made a schedule 5 species, thus increasing their legal protection.

-You can look at the Environment Bill here, and the relevant amendment can be seen on page 2 of the top amendment paper.
+You can look at the Environment Bill here, and the relevant amendment can be seen on page 3 of the most recent ‘Notices of Amendments’ paper.

 What does this mean?